Fashion in a different fashion!

 This is where accountability comes in.
-Businesses have to indicate where and how their products have been produced.
-Who is part of the supply chain and what impact does their product have on the environment are questions they are increasingly pressured to answer.
+Businesses have to indicate where and how they produce their products.
+Who is part of the supply chain?
+What impact does their product have on the environment?
+There is increasing pressure to answer these questions.
 Moreover, authoritative investment funds promote impact investing, showing higher returns on investment in sustainable businesses.

-The fashion industry is the second biggest polluter after the oil industry.
-The reason for this is the large amount of oil used for the production of the materials among its many facets.
-These so called petrochemicals are used to create synthetic materials, such as polyester, acrylic, nylon, and spandex.
-Basically, all cheap clothes that are produced of man-made fibers contain petrochemicals.
+Marije: The fashion industry is the second biggest polluter after the oil industry.
+The reason for this is a large amount of oil used in the production of materials among its many facets.
+These so-called petrochemicals are used to create synthetic materials, such as polyester, acrylic, nylon, and spandex.
+Basically, all cheap clothes produced with man-made fibres contain petrochemicals.

 SDG 12, which aims at ensuring sustainable consumption and production, lies at the core of Aest-Ethics’ strategy.
 By spreading the word about slow fashion on my platform, I hope, in the long run, to ensure that fashion brands produce in an ethical and sustainable way.
 In my opinion, being ethical towards the resources used in the supply chain (both material and human), is the most critical component to lead the change.

-I have in particular worked with target 12.8, which addresses the consumer’s right to be informed about sustainable development issues.
+I have in particular worked with target 12.8, which addresses the consumer’s right to information about sustainable development issues.
 This is an area that is almost untouched by the fashion industry.
-My theory is that the reason for the lack of information is the power of businesses that do not operate sustainably.
+I believe that the reason for the lack of information is the power of businesses that do not operate sustainably.
 More conscious consumers would have an effect on these companies and push for more sustainable practices.
 After all, the consumer can truly vote with their dollar.
 Or kroner.

 Another SDG that I touch upon is SDG 8, which addresses the working conditions.
-The supply chain in the fashion industry involves everyone from manually sourcing fibers of for example the cotton fields in India, to the workers that spin, dye, weave textile and so on.
-It is a long process to make a garment and we cannot easily document the amount of hands that touch it before it ends up with the consumer.
+The supply chain in the fashion industry involves everyone.
+From manually sourcing fibres of for example the cotton fields in India to the workers that spin, dye, weave textile and so on.
+It is a long process to make a garment.
+And we cannot easily document the number of hands that touch it before it ends up with the consumer.

-People are paid extremely low wages, while working under alarmingly unhealthy conditions.
-Exploitation has always been an issue in this industry and unfortunately it continues to exist even though we are living in the 21st century.
+People receive extremely low wages while working under alarmingly unhealthy conditions.
+Exploitation has always been an issue in this industry.
+Unfortunately, it continues to exist even though we are living in the 21st century.
 This zero-sum game has great potential of being challenged and changed into a win-win game.
 It takes a global network to do this though.

 The environmental impact is equally important.
-Water and marine pollution (targeted by SDG 6 and 14 respectively) are amongst the next biggest issues involved.
-For example, the production of a single pair of jeans requires 7,600 liters of water.
-This does not only impact the general accessibility of water, but most importantly, it affects the availability of clean and safe water, as the washing releases hazardous chemicals that come from pesticides in the cotton crop as well as from the dyeing and washing processes.
+Water and marine pollution (targeted by SDG 6 and 14 respectively) are amongst the next biggest issues.
+For example, the production of a single pair of jeans requires 7,600 litres of water.
+This does not only impact the general accessibility of water.
+Most importantly, it affects the availability of clean and safe water.
+The washing releases hazardous chemicals that come from pesticides in the cotton crop as well as from the dyeing and washing processes.
 Further, as the textile often is a blend with polyester, microfibers are released into the water at every wash.

-The hazardous chemicals are not just harmful to the people involved in the production, but also to the people selling them and the people wearing them.
-We always think about what type of food we eat but we are less considerate when it comes to what clothes we wear.
-This is a problem, as our skin is a sensitive part of our body, i.e. the largest organ.
-It is therefore essential to be aware and understand that whatever we dress ourselves with, has a direct affect on our body’s ecosystem.
+The hazardous chemicals are not just harmful to the people involved in the production.
+They are also hazardous to the people selling them and wearing them.
+We always think about what type of food we eat, yet we are less considerate of our clothing.
+This is a problem, as our skin is a sensitive part of our body and the largest organ.
+It is therefore essential to understand that whatever we wear, has a direct effect on our body’s ecosystem.

-Another issue is waste from disposed clothes.
-Even though they are still in a good condition, we tend to donate or throw clothes away because the trends are out of season.
-This is problematic, because donations often end up in developing, African countries, where local distributors continue to sell them.
+Another issue is waste from old clothes.
+Even though they are still in a good condition, we donate or throw clothes away because the trends are changing.
+This is problematic because donations often end up in developing, African countries, where local distributors continue to sell them.
 However, as the locals are often not interested in spending their money on this, these often become waste.
-An ironic cultural perspective from India here is that people that deal with these disposed clothes imagine people in the west having no means to wash their clothes.
+An ironic cultural perspective from India here is that people that deal with these disposed clothes imagine Western people having no means to wash their clothes.

 We take waste management very seriously.
-In fact, there are companies that have created special technology that separates the fibers from your discarded clothes, spins new yarns out of these and thus brings back the raw material into a production process for new garments, using recycled fibers.
+In fact, there are companies that have created special technology separating the fibres from your discarded clothes.
+Then it spins new yarns out of these and brings back the raw material into a production process.

 What are your next steps to make your company greener?
 And do you have any tips for other companies that want to work with sustainability?

-My business philosophy is that you have to practice what you preach, meaning practice being sustainable yourself when running a sustainable business.
+Marije: My business philosophy is that you have to practice what you preach.
+It means practising being sustainable yourself when running a sustainable business.
 I strive to follow a moral compass, but often choose the metro over biking and am far from perfect.
 But I am learning and trying to make my lifestyle sustainable every day.
 It is a transitioning process I believe everyone can do.
 It requires education and discipline, that’s the secret recipe in my opinion.
 With spring being around the corner, I will soon get my bike out of the basement.

 Do the right thing.
-As a CEO I believe that you just have to listen to your gut feeling, because it is your second brain.
-In my opinion, the core reason for the fashion industry having turned evil is that profit has been put first before the planet and people.
+As a CEO, I believe that you just have to listen to your gut feeling, because it is your second brain.
+In my opinion, the core reason for the fashion industry turning evil was that profit has been put first before the planet and people.
 I believe that you generate profit by putting the planet and people first.
 A vision for the future combined with patience is what I recommend CEOs to implement.

-This strategy is even validated by investors.
-As I mentioned earlier, BlackRock coined a similar strategy for investors ‘impact investing’ and their annual reports show enormous returns of responsible businesses.
+Even investors validate this strategy.
+As I mentioned earlier, BlackRock coined a similar strategy for investors ‘impact investing’.
+Their annual reports show enormous returns of responsible businesses.